yfujis/yfujis.github.io/_posts/2025-05-01-Canonical-correlation-analysis.md

 We solve this for eigenvalues $\lambda^2$ and eigenvectors $\mathbf{a}$.
 Once obtain $\mathbf{a}$ and $\lambda$, we can substitute them to (3) to obtain $\mathbf{b}$.

 One caveat of this method is we only obtain one canonical component at a time.
-Although analytically rigorous, I find the other method (SVD of cross-covariance matrix of whitened matrices) to be more useful when I learned this topic.
-Moreover, the SVD method gives conceptual bridge between CCA and other methods such as PCA[^2] and even Procrustes distance[^3].
+Although analytically rigorous, I found the alternative method—SVD of the cross-covariance matrix of whitened matrices—more intuitive when learning this topic.
+Moreover, the SVD-based approach builds a conceptual bridge between CCA and related techniques such as PCA[^2] and even Procrustes distance[^3].

+## Conceptual links with other methods

+### PCA

+One might notice that both PCA and CCA can be solved using singular value decomposition (SVD).
+This is because the goal of both methods is to find a set of **orthogonal** basis vectors that best explain the structure in the data.
+In PCA, the 'data' refers to a single data matrix, and the goal is to capture its variance.
+In CCA, the 'data' is the cross-covariance matrix between two whitened data matrices—that is, it seeks directions that maximize the correlation between the two datasets.

+### Procrustes distance

+### How is CCA different from linear decoding.

 ## Pros and Cons of CCA